maomincoding/mettle-doc/doc/en/tool/mettleJsxRuntime/index.md

 # mettleJsxRuntime

-[mettleJsxRuntime](https://www.npmjs.com/package/mettle-jsx-runtime) Runtime library for compiling jsx templates for mettle.
+`mettleJsxRuntime` is runtime library for compiling jsx templates for mettle.

 ## Install